DoorDash Pay Calculator

 - Taxes are generally based on net profit, not gross earnings.

-Tip: If you’re comparing orders, track estimated miles per delivery and aim for a consistent net-per-hour.
+Tip: If you're comparing orders, track estimated miles per delivery and aim for a consistent net-per-hour.
+For more detail, see how DoorDash base pay works.

 DoorDash earnings FAQ